jdevelop/s3kit/README.md

 ## Purpose

 Simplify getting some basic statistics about content of AWS S3 buckets, that are missing or not very convenient to use in AWS CLI.
+Manage object locks/compliances.
+The missing parts of `aws s3`.

 Could be quite useful for a fellow data engineer.

 ## Build